ankane/kms_encrypted/guides/Easy-Rotation.md

-# Advanced Rotation
+# Easy Rotation

-Advanced rotation can be used to:
+Easy Rotation can be used to:

 1. Move to a different KMS
 2. Change keys within your current KMS